AnandNair3301/LLMHandler/README.md

   - Supply a Pydantic model as `response_type` for validated, structured output.
   - Omit or set `response_type=None` to receive raw, unstructured text.

+- **Partial Failure Handling:**
+  When multiple prompts are submitted, each prompt is processed independently.
+If one prompt fails (for example, if you submit a prompt that far exceeds the maximum token limit—as with a prompt containing over 2 million words), the error is captured in its corresponding result.
+You will receive a list of results where each item (a `PromptResult`) contains the original prompt along with either a valid response or an error message.
+This lets you handle failures on a per‑prompt basis without aborting the entire request.

 - **Troubleshooting:**
-  Error messages (such as schema validation failures or misconfigured API keys) are clearly reported.
-Ensure your model strings follow the `<provider>:<model_name>` format exactly.
+  Error messages (such as schema validation failures, token limit errors, or overloaded service errors) are clearly reported in the `error` field of the UnifiedResponse or PromptResult.
+Make sure your model strings follow the `<provider>:<model_name>` format exactly.

 ---